ComputerGuyBobbyJ/C_JH_GCD_PROJECT/README.md

    			data_sets   - data sets to be analyZed                     - default to c("train", "test")
-			keywords    - key words to be found in variable names      - default to c("mean()", "std()") OUTPUT tidy data set with the average/mean of each variable for each activity and subject.
+			keywords    - key words to be found in variable names      - default to c("mean()", "std()") OUTPUT tidy data set with the average/mean of each numeric variable for each activity and subject.

 #OPERATING INSTRUCTIONS